 #shithappens – you cannot avoid it but you can learn how to deal with it – Just sharing some of me thoughts and experiances #WARNING CONTAINS OFFENSIVE LANGUAGE

-WELCOME – Please be patient, I’m still trying to figure this WordPress shit out and organise the site, so its far from perfect… BUT this is what the site is all about
+Or Reyt and WELCOME – Please be patient, I’m still trying to figure this WordPress shit out and organize the site, so it’s far from perfect… Soooo this is what this site is about

-I’m writing a book about my own and me dads addiction, which is also “alot fucking harder than i first thought”.
+So for those that don’t know I’m writing a book about my own and me dads addiction, which is also “a lot fucking harder than I first thought”.

-If you sign up in the subscribe section, you will automatically get updates with any new blogs i have written.
+If you want to? you can leave your email (click the contact tab) and you will automatically get updates with any new blogs I have written.